 Falkirk HSCP operate a Partnership Funding programme to enable the Partnership to invest in service re-design and transformation and also to test new ideas and approaches.
 The programme is open to statutory, Third and Independent sector partners.
 The Partnership Funding Investment Plan 2021-2024 provides an overview of the range of funds available for discharge by the IJB.
-A progress update is available here.
+A progress update is available from the IJB meeting papers, 2nd September 2022.